fidelix-project/cross-tools/README.md

 The following combinations of GCC/Binutils are known to work.
 There are certainly more combinations that do work, these are just what have been tested.
-If you do find another combination that works, it would be much appreciated if you submit a pull request adding it to thie table.
+If you do find another combination that works, it would be much appreciated if you submit a pull request adding it to this table.

 | GCC Version | Binutils Version |
 | ----------- | ---------------- |